11:25 02 June 2015

 The Wigan Athletic football fairytale

-Dave Whelan really has the right to be called Mr Wigan, a local boy who used sport to escape the tough working class streets of the mining town made famous by George Orwell’s The Road to Wigan Pier.
-When his football career as an uncompromising defender Blackburn Rovers was cruelly cut short after breaking his leg in the 1960 FA Cup Final against Wolverhampton Wanderers, he used the compensation to build his JJB Sports business empire.
-He purchased Wigan Athletic for around £400,000 in 1995, and has so far invested an estimated £100 million into his home-town club.
+When Whelan’s football career as an uncompromising defender Blackburn Rovers was cruelly cut short after breaking his leg in the 1960 FA Cup Final against Wolverhampton Wanderers, he used the compensation to build his JJB Sports business empire.
+He purchased Wigan Athletic for around £400,000, and has so far invested an estimated £100 million into his home-town club.
 The enduring legacy of his backing is undoubtedly the DW Stadium.
 Opened in 1999, the 25,000 capacity all-seater stadium replaced the club’s former Springfield Park home and provides a setting fit for the Premier League….seventeen years after buying the club, Dave Whelan remains the ever-outspoken driving force of Wigan Athletic.